-Ministry of Mineral Resources (MMR)
+Ministry of Mineral Resources and Labour

-The Mineral Licence and Safety Authority (MLSA) is the one-door administrative authority for licences, mineral and hydrocarbon resource activities, and licence-related safety matters including supervision and inspections.
+The Mineral Licence and Safety Authority (MLSA) within the Ministry is the one-door administrative authority for licences, mineral resource activities, and licence-related safety matters including supervision and inspections.
 Licensees and other parties covered by the Mineral Resources Act communicate with the MLSA and receive all notifications, documents and decisions from the MLSA.

-Environmental Agency for Mineral Reource Activities
+Environmental Agency for Mineral Resource Activities

 The Environmental Agency for Mineral Resource Activities (EAMRA), under the Ministry of Environment and Nature, is the administrative authority for environmental matters relating to mineral and hydrocarbon resource activities, including protection of the environment and nature, environmental liability and environmental impact assessments.